asok/projectile-rails/README.md

 #### Snippets

-If you have [yas-minor-mode or yas-global-mode](https://github.com/capitaomorte/yasnippet) enabled and you open a new file it will be filled with a skeleton class.
+If you have [yas-minor-mode or yas-global-mode](https://github.com/capitaomorte/yasnippet) and `auto-insert-mode` enabled and you open a new file it will be filled with a skeleton class.
 To turn it off:
 ```el
 (setq projectile-rails-expand-snippet nil)
 ```

+Note: this variable controls whether `auto-insert-mode` is configured, that is if you set this variable to nil after you opened any rails file the snippets will still be inserted.
+In order to disable this feature in such scenarios just disable `auto-insert-mode` instead.

 #### ANSI Colors